 |Two parents and four children, 1.7 working||9630||12900|

 |Single-adult without children, 1 working||5910||7620|

 Note: Results in the table are rounded.

-Living Wages in Context (monthly rates in ARS)
+Living Wages in Context (monthly rates in Argentine Peso)

-Note: Reported monthly earnings of workers in low-, medium-, and high-skilled occupations are obtained from the voluntary WageIndicator web surveys on work and wages over the last 36 months.
+Note: Table shows the lowest monthly Minimum Wage in a country, when available.
+Reported monthly earnings of workers in low-, medium-, and high-skilled occupations are obtained from the voluntary WageIndicator web survey on work and wages.
 Results in the table are rounded.